yshramko/bigdata-procamp/labs/nifi/README.md

 Apache NiFi.
 Apache NiFi is a software project from the Apache Software Foundation designed to automate the flow of data between software systems.

-In this lab you will connect to [bitstamp.net](https://bistamp.net) WebSocket to consume bitcoin live orders.
+In this lab you will connect to [bitstamp.net](https://bistamp.net) WebSocket to consume bitcoin live orders using WebSocket API https://www.bitstamp.net/websocket/v2/

 ## Objectives ##
 - explore NiFi on a DataProc clsuter